50+ DIY Natural Gifts (Skincare, Body, Beauty, Culinary, and Snacks) Incredibly FUN, EASY, DIY Natural Gifts!

 Ohhh....Compound butters.
 Can you say mouth-watering?
 Here are some great compound butter ideas with printable labels perfect for the holidays!

 And how about herbal salts?
 These add the perfect finishing touch to a delicious dish.
-Here is a recipe for Basil Sea Salt.
-It's really pretty too, being a nice green color!
+Here is an article for how to make an herb infused cooking salt featuring basil.
+It's really pretty too, with the green herbal flecks!
+Delicious!

 And for the friend with a sweet tooth, here are a couple ideas to get you started!